The Tourists’s State Capital

 In that enlarged form the Old State Capitol served Sangamon County for another sixty years.
 By the 1950s, even the enlarged capitol-cum-courthouse was too small.
 While the years had rendered it outmoded as office space, the building in that time had acquired new importance as an historic shrine.
-In 1961 Sangamon County sold it back to the state so it could be restored.
+In 1961 Sangamon County sold it back to the state so the latter could restore it.
 The courthouse square was excavated for make room for an underground parking garage and a subterranean home for the Illinois State Historical Library.The original stone façade was dismantled, the pieces carefully numbered and stored, and later reinstalled atop a new frame.
-The original interior had been destroyed during the 1899–1901 renovation, but while the interior of the building proper was new, the space was old, as the rooms fit the original floor plan.
+The original interior had been destroyed during the 1899–1901 renovation, but while the interior of the reconstructed building was new, the space was old, as the rooms fit the original floor plan.

 The result is the same building that Lincoln saw, and the same space he occupied, but not, weirdly, the building he used.
 Because the structure is not itself historic, the rooms can actually be used, with the result that the new/old building matches the function of its original too.
 Just as schoolhouses in frontier villages doubled as churches and meeting halls, so did parts of the Old State Capitol host concerts, dances, levees, and civic affairs, as well as political rallies and conventions.
-Today it is again a venue for community events, being available, for a fee, for weddings, receptions, and other events for which the Elks Club or the American Legion hall is not quite special enough.
+Today its doppelganger is again a venue for community events, being available (for a fee) for weddings, receptions, and other events for which the Elks Club or the American Legion hall is not quite special enough.

 The Old New State Capitol